Facts about

 used to safeguard your heater’s working condition.
 The ruggedness,

-corrosion-free construction and long-lasting finish of our heaters
+corrosion-free construction and long-lasting finish of most heaters

 combine with simplicity of engineering to keep maintenance minimal.